Defiant Gardens: Artist Created Public Spaces in Fargo-Moorhead

 - Rob Fischer is a sculptor, living in Brooklyn, New York, and Park Rapids, Minnesota, whose work has been featured at the Whitney Museum of American Art, the Hammer Museum in Los Angeles, the Corcoran Gallery in Washington, D.C., and many other galleries and museums.

-An environmental artist based in the Twin Cities, Christine Baumler has created downtown Fargo’s only pollinator garden that will help to sustain populations of species of bees, butterflies, and hummingbirds.
-Developed by working with Museum staff, other artists like MeLissa Kossick, local businesspeople, a horticulturist-ecologist-landscape architect, and teens, Baumler’s Pollinator Garden includes gardens, a cistern to capture rainwater, and areas that attract pollinators and humans alike, defying the dwindling numbers of pollinators that are critical to our food supplies.
+An environmental artist based in the Twin Cities, Christine Baeumler has created downtown Fargo’s only pollinator garden that will help to sustain populations of species of bees, butterflies, and hummingbirds.
+Developed by working with Museum staff, other artists like MeLissa Kossick, local businesspeople, a horticulturist-ecologist-landscape architect, and teens, Baeumler’s Pollinator Garden includes gardens, a cistern to capture rainwater, and areas that attract pollinators and humans alike, defying the dwindling numbers of pollinators that are critical to our food supplies.

 The Pollinator Garden at Plains Art Museum has inspired the Museum’s Buzz Lab program.
 This is an exemplary annual paid internship program for teens that engages them in learning, teaching, creating, sustaining, and advocating for the livelihood of pollinators in a healthy ecosystem.
 It is cross-disciplinary, competitive, and a reflection of the diverse backgrounds and perspectives that encompass the Fargo-Moorhead community.

 Defiant Gardens in Fargo-Moorhead have developed thanks to the work of many.
 Some of the many sponsors & partners include: Artplace America, The National Endowment for the Arts, the Bush Foundation, Moorhead Public Service, the City of Moorhead, Moorhead Parks and Recreation, Concordia College, The Moorhead Power Plant Study Group, and Lake Region Arts Council.
 The Museum also thanks our lead artists, volunteers, laborers, neighborhood residents, Buzz Lab participants, Juliet Patterson, Jay Alsop, Jesse Riley, Joe Rinehart, Abby Gold, Monique Stelzer, and Baker Garden and Gift.